Microchipping and registration

 These registration fees are valid for the cat or dog's lifetime.

-We can charge a $16 processing fee per form for all commercial clients/certified identifiers if you send your forms to us to process.
+Commercial clients/Certified identifiers: Please note that we may charge a $16 processing fee for each form if you send your forms to us to process.

 Annual permit fee